Z0ntaro/App-Dev-Using-ADV-JAVA/README.md

 <head>
     <meta charset="UTF-8">
     <meta name="viewport" content="width=device-width, initial-scale=1.0">
-    <title>Advanced Java Project - Domino's Pizza UI made an ui of wall-mart dominos pizza XD</title>
 </head>
 <body>
     <h1>Advanced Java Project - Domino's Pizza UI</h1>
         <p>Welcome to the repository for my Advanced Java project!
-This project involves creating a user interface for Domino's Pizza.</p>
+This project involves creating a user interface for Domino's Pizza from Wall-mart XD.</p>
         <h2>Project Overview</h2>
         <p>This project demonstrates the use of Advanced Java concepts to build a fully functional UI for ordering Domino's Pizza.
 The project includes features such as:</p>
         <ul>